maidsafe/Whitepapers/Project-Safe.md

 The fifth part indicates the level of subdivision of the original token, i.e. it contains the value of x.

-This format allows the tokens to be split into 2^248 parts if required.
+This format allows the tokens to be split into 2<sup>248</sup> parts if required.
 The splitting process will only allow the token (or subdivided token) to be bisected, so e.g. quartering a token would need to be done in 2 steps.
 When splitting a token, only the name changes; all other parts are copied to the new subdivisions.
-The split results in 2 SDVs, each representing a half of the original SDV.
+The split results in 2 tokens, each representing a half of the original token value.
 This procedure is further illustrated in the following diagram.

 ![Diagram Split SDV](https://raw.github.com/maidsafe/Whitepapers/master/resources/split_sdv_diagram.png)

+The current_owner, together with the current version number, needs to be signed by the previous_owner, allowing a third party verification.

+Escrows have the right to block / enable the access to the token by voting with majority (fill the correspondent excrow field with approved owner). i.e. only the majority of escrow approved owner will be allowed to update the token data.

+This special safecoin data is being distributed by the DataManager and held in PmidManager's memory (shall never be stored to PmidNode as a chunk).

+#### 7. Safecoin Requests / Persona Roles

+Safecoin data is one kind of data, so it has PUT and GET request being defined.
+However, unlike normal data, there is no DELETE request defined for it.
+The PUT request for safecoin is "no duplication allowed", i.e. if there is already a safecoin data having same name (first 32 bits), the new put request shall be rejected.
+This will be handled by DataManager receiving the request.

+A new request, EXCHANGE, is defined to allow approved requester update the pay_load of the token data.
+The rules defined as :
+* Only the owner that be approved by the majority of escrows and owners (previous / current owners considered as approved themselves) can update all fields.
+* Each escrow can only update their correspondent field once
+* Each time prev / curr owner field get updated, the version_number must be increased by 1 step, and all escrow fields shall be erased

+The above rules will be enforced by PmidManager holding the safecoin data.
+As the ownship field together with the escrow fields are actually used as "transaction", here PmidManager becomes practical TransactionManager and the safecoin data can be considered as receipt object as well.

+The safecoin data also served as "wallet" to itself, i.e. a wallet holds one token only.
+A user level bookkeeper, holding the list of token one user owns, can be done as a client only application.
+That list of token information can be stored in user's local machine or uploaded to the network as encrypted data.

 #### 8. Safecoin Transaction Structure / Scenarios
 The following diagram illustrates the transaction structure for RPC requests and data structure in Transaction Manager.
 It has the capability to support moderator model (like multi-signature [ref Escrow] [ref BIP16/17] proposed for Bitcoin) and third party virtual currency (such as MasterCoin protocol [ref MasterCoin]).